Search Blogs

 Popular Courses: Engineering, Business, Social Work

 Rutgers University started as Queen’s College and got its current name in 1825 after Colonel Henry Rutgers, a Revolutionary War Hero.
 It is one of the oldest universities in the US, with a history dating back more than 250 years, before the American Revolution.
 Apart from being one of the founding and oldest colleges in the US, the university also expanded globally by sending its students to study abroad under the “Junior Year Abroad” program.
-Currently, students of Rutgers from all backgrounds and fields of study can enroll in the study abroad program at one of the oldest colleges and universities in the United States.
+Currently, students of Rutgers come from all backgrounds and fields of study and can enroll in the study abroad program at one of the oldest colleges and universities in the United States.
 A notable alumnus, Milton Friedman, influenced modern economics with groundbreaking theories.

 13. Dartmouth College